-(C) Revenue and Cost Recognition
+Revenue and Cost Recognition

 The Company uses the accrual basis of accounting for financial statement reporting.
-Revenues and expenses are recognized in accordance with Generally Accepted Accounting Principles for the industry.
+Revenues and expenses are recognized in accordance with Generally Accounting Principles for the industry.
 Certain period expenses are recorded when obligations are incurred.

-(D) Use of Estimates
+Use of Estimates

-In preparing financial statements in conformity with generally accepted accounting principles, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and revenues and expenses during the reported period.
-Actual results could differ from those estimates.
+The preparation of the financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amount of assets and liabilities, and disclosure of contingent liabilities at the date of the financial statements, and the reported amount of revenues and expenses during the reporting period.
+Actual results could differ from those results.